aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/deploy-streaming-pipeline/create-kda-app.en.md

 1. Select _Apache Flink 1.8_ as the **Runtime**.

 1. Choose _Choose from IAM roles that Kinesis Analytics can assume_ as **Access permissions**.
 If you are attending an AWS hosted event, select the only role that is suggested.
-If you are running the workshop on your own, select the role that starts with *beam-workshop-KdaRole....*.
-In case you need to choose between several roles and wonder which one to select, you can obtain the name of the correct role from the **KinesisAnalyticsServiceRole** output of the CloudFormation template.
+If you are running the workshop on your own, select the role that contains `KdaRole`.

    ![Create KDA Application](/images/beam-on-kda/kda-create-app.png)